 KTM is at it again with their sporty off-road hotshots and in the form of an electric dirt bike this time!
-The KTM Freeride E-XC is one of a kind — an electric dirt bike created with a mix of extreme sports and absolute silence in mind.
+The KTM Freeride E-XC is one of a kind — one of the best electric dirt bikes to come out this year, created with a mix of extreme sports and absolute silence in mind.
 And it retails at just $8,299 USD.

 KTM is Austria’s biggest petrol motorcycle manufacturer and yes, they make great petrol bikes using highly advanced engineering.
 But will the company’s electric bikes conform to the standard?
 Will their newest electric dirt bike be a market ground-breaker?
 Will it be as successful as its petrol-powered siblings?
 KTM has actually included features that’ll make it so.
 Read on to find out.

-What Is the KTM Freeride E-XC Electric Dirt Bike?
+What is the KTM Freeride Electric Dirt Bike?

 The KTM electric dirt bike features a unique heads-up-display with a digital speedometer and warning and indicator lights.
 The display is also located in an easy-to-see part of the bike, just on the handlebar.
 This helps riders stay aware of the bike’s status without taking their eyes off the road, and therefore helping to promote safety.
 This is a commonly overlooked feature in many electric dirt bikes.